SonyaInSiberia/SAE2024_Final/README.md

 5. Move the file of your desired plugin format to your system's plug-in directory.
 For instance on mac it might look like this: '/Library/Audio/Plug-Ins/VST3'

+6. When using the RustSampler, be sure to only load sfz and wav files.
+All other file formats will be ignored.

+## SFZ Stuff

+### If you would like to load sfz files into the sampler, some additional steps may be necessary
+ * There is an example sfz file [here]([https://www.google.com](https://github.com/SonyaInSiberia/SAE2024_Final/releases/tag/v1.0))
+1. When you download the file, you will need to edit the paths in the sfz file that point to all of the audio files.
+This can be done using your preferred text editor and using a find and replace all to replace the currnent paths with your own.
+   * This might look like this 'find: "auraaudio/Desktop/Salamander"  replace with: "<your username>/Downloads/SFZ Files/Salamander Grand Piano" '
+2. Once this is done, you should be able to navigate to that sfz file from the RustSampler and it should load immediately.
+If it does not load, there may be a problem with your file paths.
 ## GUI Image
 ![plot](./images/RustSampler_GUI.png)